Bringing Closure to False Discovery Rate Control: A General Principle for Multiple Testing: Post hoc control in multiple testing

 Simultaneous control of error rates over several candidate sets as offered by \Cref{def: simultaneous ER} is useful whenever information external to the p-values may influence the conclusions of an experiment.
 In such cases it is often difficult for researchers to specify exactly, before seeing the data, how such external information will be used, and post hoc flexibility is desirable.
 Such post hoc flexibility, argued for by \citet{goeman2011multiple}, was thus far only available with FDP control.
 The e-Closure Principle extends this to other error rates, most importantly FDR.
 We give two brief use cases from the literature for such flexibility.

 In bioinformatics, a larger rejected set is not always preferable, since there is limited budget for follow-up experiments.
 Moreover, significance is not the only consideration for rejection, and researchers prefer less significant results with larger effect size estimates.
-A popular methodology, called the `Volcano Plot', therefore reduces the initial FDR-significant set by discarding findings with low effect size.
-Done naively, such discarding may compromise FDR control \citep{ebrahimpoor2021inflated}, but the e-Closure Principle states that such a reduction retains FDR control as long as the reduced set is one of the candidate discovery sets.
+A popular methodology, called the `Volcano Plot', reduces the initial FDR-significant set by discarding findings with low effect size.
+Done naively, such discarding may compromise FDR control \citep{ebrahimpoor2021inflated}, and such a reduction retains FDR control as long as the reduced set is one of the candidate discovery sets via the e-Closure Principle.

 In neuroimaging, hypotheses correspond to voxels (3d generalizations of pixels) in the brain, and the significant set $\mathbf{R}$ often splits naturally into several brain areas (``clusters'').
 In such situations, FDR control on the total set $\mathbf{R}$ is not very informative, since researchers will interpret their results in terms of the clusters \citep{rosenblatt2018all}.
 Simultaneous FDR control using the e-Closure Principle allows researchers to claim that these clusters have FDR at most $\alpha$ if and only if these clusters are among the candidate discovery sets.
-Similar considerations apply in bioinformatics, where hypotheses correspond to molecular markers, which can be meaningfully grouped into sets called pathways \citep{ebrahimpoor2020simultaneous}. \paragraph{A simultaneous discovery version of the Benjamini-Hochberg procedure.} Motivated by these applications, we also present simultaneity improvements on existing procedures by deriving simultaneous discovery procedures that enlarge the collection of candidate discovery sets --- note that these procedures do not increase the size of the largest discovery set, but provide the user greater flexibility in their post hoc choice of discovery set.
-We show that this improvement is possible for the Benjamini-Hochberg (BH) procedure \citep{benjamini_controlling_false_1995} and adaptive variants (e.g., Storey-BH \citep{storey_direct_approach_2002a}), as well as the knockoff filter \citep{barber_controlling_2015,candes_panning_gold_2018}.
+Similar considerations apply in bioinformatics, where hypotheses correspond to molecular markers, which can be meaningfully grouped into sets called pathways \citep{ebrahimpoor2020simultaneous}. \paragraph{A simultaneous discovery version of the knockoff filter.} We show that simultaneity can be achieved in the knockoff filter \citep{barber_controlling_2015,candes_panning_gold_2018}.
+A key component of knockoff procedures is that the procedure forms a test statistic $\mathbf{w}_i$ for each $i \in [m]$ such that the sign of $\mathbf{w}_i$ is independent of all other statistics and has an equal chance of being in $\{\pm 1\}$ if $i \in N_\pdist$.
+The knockoff filter is defined by:

-\citet{li_note_e-values_2025} formulated the following e-values (although they only showed they were compound e-values), where $\rejset_\alpha^\BH$ is discovery set of the BH procedure applied at level $\alpha$.
-These are bona-fide e-values under the PRDS assumption, required for the BH procedure, by the superuniformity lemma of \citet{ramdas_unified_treatment_2019}.

-Thus, we can define the e-collection for improving the BH procedure using following local e-values: